 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-While Palm Beach is well known as the filming location of Australian soap opera Home and Away, you’ll find plenty more things to do in Palm Beach, Sydney than take a selfie outside the surf club!
+While Palm Beach is the filming location of Australian soap opera Home and Away, you’ll find plenty more things to do in Palm Beach, Sydney than take a selfie outside the surf club!

-With huge crashing waves to the east, serene Pittwater beaches to the west and a number of beautiful hikes and restaurants, Palm Beach is a top Sydney day trip for tourists and locals alike.
+With huge surf waves to the east, serene Pittwater beaches to the west and a choice of beautiful hikes and restaurants, Palm Beach is a top Sydney day trip for tourists and locals alike.

-Since I now live in the stunning Northern Beaches region, I’ve been able to spend lots of time exploring the local area.
-Read on to find out 14 incredible Palm Beach attractions.
+I’ve lived in the stunning Northern Beaches region for three years now, and I’ve been able to spend lots of time exploring.
+Read on to find out 14 incredible Palm Beach attractions from a local.
 Alternatively, check out my YouTube video below!

 Things to Do in Palm Beach, Sydney: Table of Contents